-Google Inc. (GOOG) said it didn’t receive a tax claim from France after newspaper Le Canard Enchaine reported that the country is seeking 1 billion euros ($1.3 billion) in taxes from the world’s largest search engine.
+Google Inc. (GOOG:US) said it didn’t receive a tax claim from France after newspaper Le Canard Enchaine reported that the country is seeking 1 billion euros ($1.3 billion) in taxes from the world’s largest search engine.

 “Google has not received any tax assessment from the French tax administration,” the company said today in an e- mailed statement.
 “We have and will continue to cooperate with the authorities in France.”